bcss/RentACar-Contract/compelling-features.md

 ---

-## Summary: Five Features That Transform Your Business
+## Summary: Six Features That Transform Your Business

 1. **Complete audit trail** protects you legally and settles disputes instantly
 2. **Automatic calculations** eliminate AED 60k/year in errors
 3. **Professional bilingual support** positions you as the premium choice in the UAE market
+4. **Legal compliance & data protection** with GDPR/CCPA-ready Privacy Policy and Terms of Service
-4. **Two-stage vehicle inspection** eliminates damage disputes with mandatory photo documentation
+5. **Two-stage vehicle inspection** eliminates damage disputes with mandatory photo documentation
-5. **Microsoft 365-style UI** delivers zero training time and professional appearance
+6. **Microsoft 365-style UI** delivers zero training time and professional appearance

 Together, these features deliver ROI that pays for the system within the first month.